 In the lead up to this year’s edition of Junior Eurovision, we are looking back on the previous editions of the contest to rediscover the songs we love!
 Our Top 5 will likely be different to yours, but that’s part of the joy!
 We encourage you to join the discussion by sharing your Top 5 too!

 For this Top 5, we are heading to Romania, the hosts of the 2006 edition of Junior Eurovision.
-A total of 15 participants performed their entries on the Junior Eurovision stage, including no less than four debuting nations.
-We saw Portugal, Serbia (independently), Ukraine and Cyprus all compete for the first time, however there were a handful of nations that withdrew from the contest including Denmark, Latvia, Norway, United Kingdom and Serbia and Montenegro.
+A total of 15 participants performed their entries on the Junior Eurovision stage, including no less than three debuting nations.
+We saw Portugal, Serbia (independently) and Ukraine all compete for the first time, and Cyprus returned after a break, however there were a handful of nations that withdrew from the contest including Denmark, Latvia, Norway, United Kingdom and Serbia and Montenegro.
 Which nations will make it into our Top 5?
 Keep reading to find out!

 5. Učimo strane jezike – Neustrašivi Učitelji Stranih Jezika (Serbia)

 Where do I even start with this song?
 I questioned whether to even feature this song in the Top 5 but to be fair, this did actually finish 5th in the results.
 This is definitely a unique entry from Serbia on their independent debut, but Junior Eurovision really is the place to take risks.
 This isn’t just a Junior Eurovision entry, this is an educational tutorial promoting language learning but packaged in a fun and catchy song.
 First we learn the numbers in a range of languages, then we learn to greet one another in different languages.
 Who knew it could be this fun?
 This definitely captures the spirit of Junior Eurovision, and I suspect we won’t see an entry like this in the contest anytime soon.